CSS-Tricks/AnythingSlider-Fx-Builder/README.markdown

 ## Change Log

+### Version 1.0.3beta
+* Added new `grow` fx to the list.
+* Added an image to the readme to better illustrate the fx functions.

 ### Version 1.0.2beta
-* Fixed a bug so the builder works with IE7 and IE8
+* Fixed a bug so the builder works with IE7 and IE8.

 ### Version 1.0.1beta
 * Fixed an element selector bug.